MarcinMG-web/Relax-App/README.md

 Created an animation to visualize breathing to relax.

-Used technologies: HTML5, CSS3 Animations, JavaScript ES6
+Technologies used: HTML5, CSS3 Animations, JavaScript ES6